Meltorky/ProgrammersSurveyDataAnalysis/README.md

 Data Analysis
 The data was then analyzed to answer the following questions:

-What are the demographics of programmers?
+1.What are the demographics of programmers?
-What are the most popular programming languages?
+2.What are the most popular programming languages?
-What are the most in-demand skills for programmers?
+3.What are the most in-demand skills for programmers?
-What are the salary expectations of programmers?
+4.What are the salary expectations of programmers?

-Dashboard
+Dashboard:
 A dashboard was created using Power BI to visualize the results of the analysis.
 The dashboard can be found at [link to dashboard].

-Conclusion
+Conclusion:
 This project analyzed a survey of programmers to gain insights into their demographics, skills, and experience.
 The results of the analysis can be used to help employers and programmers make better decisions.